 - Quote from a recent applicant about MMI Preparation: “The format of the MMI requires clear communication skills, leading with examples, stating a position and supporting it.
 I see the MMI as a series of oral papers; as Yalies we have experience writing lots of essays, but it can be more challenging, and even disconcerting, to do the same orally.
 So I would recommend to future interviewees that they get informed about current issues in healthcare and practice discussing those issues orally.”

-- Read Yale College Alums’ Health Professions Interview Survey Responses, collected 2017-2020.
+- Read Yale College Alums’ Health Professions Interview Survey Responses.
 Log into Yale Career Link, go to Resources, then Career Library

 For MD/PhD interview preparation, in addition to the above, consider meeting with a faculty member or someone familiar with your research to discuss your projects or involvement in research activities.
 This will help you articulate your research to a fellow scientist as well as a layperson.